-I'm not trying to get deep here; not belonging was just always a feeling that was hard to describe or even define, and kind of a big burden for a kid.
-But always there to help me through the hard times were the ever-welcoming open arms of video games.
+I'm not trying to get all emo deep here, not belonging was just always a feeling that was hard to describe or even define, and kind of a big burden for a kid.
+But always there to help me through the hard times were the ever-welcoming open arms of the video game world.

 Whenever disappointment in my own reality filled me up, I figured that escaping was the best self-medication for my disorder.
-A loaded syringe of escapism right into my veins.
-Nintendo-branded uppers down my sad little throat.
+A loaded syringe of escapism right into my tiny little emo veins.
+Nintendo-branded uppers down my sad little mouth.

 I wasn't even that into following a narrative or completing a big quest, I just enjoyed hanging out in fictional environments.

-Even though I liked to escape into movies and books like any other kid, video games were the all-inclusive tickets to my destination of choice.
-As long as I could get my parents to buy me new games, or convince some stupid neighbour that his newest Zelda for my Air Boarder 64 was a fair trade (it wasn't), I could go anywhere.
-Like a young, slightly less besieging Vasco da Gama, I roamed the new seas of The Millennial Generation, in search of a place where being a depressed, socially awkward little shit was actually okay.
+Even though I liked to escape in movies and books like any other kid, video games were the all-inclusive tickets to my destination of choice.
+As long as I could get my parents to buy me new games, or convince some stupid neighbor that his Zelda for my Airboarders 64 was a fair trade (it wasn't), I could go anywhere.
+Like a young, slightly less besieging Vasco Da Gama, I roamed the new seas of The Millennial Generation, in search of a place where being a depressed, socially awkward little shit was actually okay.
 I wasn't even that into following a narrative or completing a big quest, I just enjoyed hanging out in fictional environments.
 Those places meant a lot to me and helped me through a lot of awkward teenage years.

 That's why I keep a lot of virtual places just as close to my heart as I do real physical ones, because I really felt those places.
-And I finally got to visit those cherished places earlier this year, when I was on holiday in the US.
+What's even bigger, I finally got to visit those cherished places earlier his year when I was on holiday in the US.

 I was at Alcatraz Island when it dawned on me that the US is actually home to a lot of the game worlds that I've always wanted to visit.
 Alcatraz, of course, isn't just where America's most notorious criminals used to live, but one of the raddest skate spots there ever was, thanks to Tony Hawk's Pro Skater 4.
 There might have been one or two quarter-pipes missing, but other than that, I found myself knowing exactly where to go, and went around collecting those invisible SKATE-letters as I went along.